Borjigin: Post-Mongol Empire

-Babur and Humayun, founders of the Mughal Empire in India, asserted their authority as Chinggisids.
-Because they claimed descent through their maternal lineage, they had never used the clan name Borjigin.
+Babur and Humayun, founders of the Mughal Empire in India, asserted their authority as Chinggisids, claiming descent through their maternal lineage.

-The Genghisids also include such dynasties and houses as Giray, House of Siberia, Ar begs, Yaushev family and other.
+The Chinggisid also include such dynasties and houses as Giray, Töre, House of Siberia, Ar begs, Yaushev family and other.

-The last ruling monarch of Genghisid ancestry, Maqsud Shah (d.
-1930), Khan of Kumul from 1908 to 1930.
+The last ruling Chinggisid was Maqsud Shah, Khan of Kumul from 1908 to 1930.

 Modern relevance

 The Borjigin held power over Mongolia for many centuries (even during Qing period) and only lost power when Communists took control in the 20th century.
 Aristocratic descent was something to be forgotten in the socialist period.
 Joseph Stalin's associates executed some 30,000 Mongols including Borjigin nobles in a series of campaigns against their culture and religion.
 Clan association has lost its practical relevance in the 20th century, but is still considered a matter of honour and pride by many Mongolians.
 In 1920s the communist regime banned the use of clan names.
 When the ban was lifted again in 1997, and people were told they had to have surnames, most families had lost knowledge about their clan association.
 Because of that, a disproportionate number of families registered the most prestigious clan name Borjigin, many of them without historic justification.
 The label Borjigin is used as a measure of cultural supremacy.

 In Inner Mongolia, the Borjigid or Kiyad name became the basis for many Chinese surnames adopted by ethnic Inner Mongols.
 The Inner Mongolian Borjigin Taijis took the surname Bao (鲍, from Borjigid) and in Ordos Qi (奇, Qiyat).
 A genetic research has proposed that as many as 16 million men from populations as far apart as Hazaras in the West and Hezhe people to the east may have Borjigid-Kiyad ancestry.
-The Qiyat clan name is still found among the Kazakhs, Uzbeks and Karakalpaks.
+The Qiyat clan name is still found among the Kazakhs, Uzbeks and Nogai Karakalpaks.